aftongauntlett/MAGStock2020/README.md

 ## Description
 Designed for MAGFest, inc.

-MAGStock is run by MAGFest, Inc., a 501(c)(3) non-profit organization dedicated to furthering the appreciation of video games, video game culture, and video game music.
+MAGStock is run by MAGFest, Inc.,a 501(c)(3) non-profit organization dedicated to furthering the appreciation of video games, video game culture, and video game music.

 ## Screenshot